Blackwell baronets

-The Blackwell Baronetcy, of Sprowston in the County of Norfolk, was a title in the Baronetage of Great Britain.
+The Blackwell baronetcy, of Sprowston in the County of Norfolk, was a title in the Baronetage of Great Britain.
+It was created on 16 July 1718 for Sir Lambert Blackwell, Kt of Sprowston Hall near Norwich.
+He was a younger son of the Parliamentarian John Blackwell of Mortlake, and a grandson of John Lambert, and a Knight Harbinger and Gentleman of the Privy Chamber to William III by whom he was knighted in 1697.
+He was a director of the South Sea Company and Member of Parliament for Wilton from 1708 to 1710.

-The baronetcy was created on 16 July 1718 for Sir Lambert Blackwell, Kt of Sprowston Hall near Norwich, Norfolk.
-Descended from the Blackwells of Surrey, he was a younger son of John Blackwell of Mortlake.
-He was Knight Harbinger and Gentleman of the Privy Chamber to William III by whom he was knighted in 1697.
-He was a director of the South Sea Company and Member of Parliament for Wilton 1708-10.
-The baronetcy became extinct on the death of his grandson, the third Baronet, in 1801.
+The baronetcy became extinct on the death of his grandson, the 3rd Baronet, in 1801.